A DEMONSTRATION OF A CLAUDE GLASS

-The Claude Glass or (Lorrain Mirror) is a small black mirror used as a drawing aid by artists.
+The Claude Glass or Lorrain Mirror is a small black mirror used as a drawing aid by artists.

+18th-century tourists used Claude glasses when looking at scenery.
 Real landscapes reflected in it were judged by how much they resembled a painting by Claude Lorrain.

 It is optically ground to display a wider scene than a flat mirror of the same size.

-My photos were taken in 2001 to demonstrate what an image reflected in a Claude mirror looks like.
+MY PHOTOS WERE TAKEN IN 2001 to demonstrate what an image reflected in a Claude mirror looks like.
 I had noticed that online reference sites described Claude reflections as "sepia" or "neutral" or "monochrome".
-This was a misunderstanding as, presumably, the entry writers had not seen one in use.
+Presumably, the entry writers had not seen one in use.

-The "Claude Glass" is a black, optically ground, convex mirror said to have been invented by the French painter Claude Lorrain in the Seventeenth century although that historical belief is denied today by art historians who say there is no evidence for it.
-“Optically ground” means that if you place a Claude glass beside a flat mirror of the same size, you will see that the Claude displays a broader field.
-I think it is the case that the glass of a real Claudian mirror is dark throughout and not simply clear glass with a black backing.
+The Claude glass is a black, optically ground, convex mirror said to have been invented by the seventeenth-century French landscape painter, Claude Lorrain, although that is now denied by art historians who say there is no evidence for it.
+“Optically ground” means that if you place a Claude mirror beside a flat mirror of the same size, the Claude displays a broader field of view.
+I believe the glass of a real Claude mirror is dark throughout and not simply clear glass with a black backing.

-Claude glasses went out of fashion around the middle of the Nineteenth century probably due to the hostility of John Ruskin who criticised them in "The Elements of Drawing" because they falsified tones; he wanted artists to work directly from nature.
+Claude glasses went out of fashion around the middle of the nineteenth century probably due to the hostility of John Ruskin who criticised them in "The Elements of Drawing" because they falsified tones; he wanted artists to work directly from nature.
 Around that time, photography was replacing some functions of drawing by hand and Ruskin also warned about the dangers to artists of photography: the shadows in a photo were too dark by a factor of four in his calculation.
 His ideas were taken up by the French Impressionists who referred to him with admiration.
-I had always thought that the artists who used a "claude"* were professional painters or engravers but some writers insist that they were used by amateurs only.
+I had always thought that the artists who used a “Claude” were professional painters or engravers but some writers insist that they were used by amateurs only.
 I don't know whether Claudes have been found in the inventories of professional artists (including engravers) of the 17th, 18th and early 19th centuries.

-After the "Claude" fell out of use, people who came across them possibly thought they were spoiled, blackened mirrors or photographs on glass and threw them away.
-That was my first thought when I saw one at an uncatalogued auction preview before I realised what it was.
-I was able to buy mine cheaply at that auction (the weekly "Wednesday Hall" sale devoted to dispersing household goods at the old Lyon & Turnbull between Thistle Street and Thistle Street Lane parallel to George Street in Central Edinburgh).
+PROVENANCE OF MY INSTRUMENT I was able to buy mine cheaply at the weekly "Wednesday Hall" sale devoted to dispersing household goods at the old Lyon & Turnbull auction salerooms between Thistle Street and Thistle Street Lane parallel to George Street in Central Edinburgh.
 No one else there seemed to know what it was and I jumped with surprise when it was "knocked down" to me at a very low price.
-Claudes were never common; in their heyday they were required only by wealthy connoisseurs of landscape who were sometimes amateur artists and perhaps by professional painters and engravers.
-Were Claudes of different shapes and sizes made for different purposes?
-Professional topographical artists might have needed the larger, almost cumbersome, rectilinear examples whereas a Lady might only have carried a pretty, little, oval one.
-My Claude glass has a format which puts me in mind of engravings of towns.
+Claudes were never common; in their heyday, they were required only by wealthy connoisseurs of landscape (who were often amateur artists) and, perhaps, by professional painters and engravers.
+An additional reason they might have helped professionals is that a mirror image would be reversed a second time when a print was "pulled" from a copper plate made from a drawing.
+That's a passing thought.

-The camera I used was an entry-level Kodak digital camera.
+THE CAMERA I used was an entry-level Kodak digital camera.
 The capacity of such a retail consumer camera and the picture size allowed on photo-sharing sites like Homepage were both less than is common now so my pictures are quaintly "pixellated".
 After Homepage closed, these pictures have been hosted on other Apple picture servers but, as those have shut down too, they are now hosted here.

-The case is stamped underneath "Elliott Brothers Opticians 56 Strand London” under a Royal Coat of Arms.
+THE CASE is stamped underneath: "Elliott Brothers Opticians 56 Strand London” under a Royal Coat of Arms.
 According to www.gracesguide.co.uk, "Elliott Brothers; Opticians; 56 Strand; London" traded under this style at this address from 1853 to 1858.

-Size: 6 1/2 x 5 1/2 x 1 inches.
+SIZE: 6 1/2 x 5 1/2 x 1 inches.

-Dark greenish leather, pink silk lining.
+APPEARANCE: Dark greenish leather, pink silk lining.

-I hired this Claude glass to Spun Gold TV who have made the gardening programme "Titchmarsh on Capability Brown" for Channel Four in which Alan Titchmarsh oversees and discusses the restoration and completion of the gardens at Belvoir Castle, seat of the Duchess of Rutland, following the rediscovered plans which were drawn up by "Capability" Brown.
+I hired this Claude glass to Spun Gold TV who have made the gardening programme "Titchmarsh on Capability Brown" for Channel Four in which Alan Titchmarsh oversees and discusses the restoration and completion of the gardens at Belvoir Castle, seat of the Duchess of Rutland, following the rediscovered plans which were drawn up by "Capability" Brown in the eighteenth century.
 Spun Gold wrote to me that "the sequence we filmed with Alan using the Claude Glass went really well!
 It really brought something extra to the series, we can't thank you enough for allowing us to use it.
 This sequence will be shown in the final of 3 episodes".

 6th Feb 2017:

-I am delighted to say that I have hired this claude to a second TV production company, Oxford Film and Television.
+I am delighted to say that I have hired this Claude to a second TV production company, Oxford Film and Television.
 The programme is about art and industry and has been commissioned by BBC Four.